Background jobs

 *

-* executes code atomically, if you have many task, that can update task state,
+* executes code atomically.
+If you have many tasks that can update task state,

-* better use this method to avoid cases, when in the task state writes invalid data.
+* use this method to avoid invalid task state writes.

 *